Why Feeling "Behind" in Life Doesn't Mean You Failed

 Which understandably makes people want to throw something.

-Real gratitude isn’t about ignoring pain or pretending everything is perfect.
+Real gratitude isn't about ignoring pain or pretending everything is fine.

 It's about expanding attention.

-Research shows that regular gratitude practices can increase emotional wellbeing, improve resilience, and reduce depressive symptoms by helping people notice supportive parts of life that stress tends to hide (Dickens, 2022; Wood et al., 2021).
+Research has consistently found that regular gratitude practices can increase emotional wellbeing, improve resilience, and reduce depressive symptoms — modest effects, but real ones (Wood et al., 2010; Dickens, 2017).

 a friend who checks in